polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   Enable auto-shutdown: **Off**

-1. On the lab computer, in the Azure portal, click **+ Create a resource**
+1. On the lab computer, in the Azure portal, click **+ Create a resource**.

 1. On the **New** blade, in the **Search the Marketplace** text box, type **Windows Server**, in the list of results, select **Windows Server 2019 Datacenter**, and click **Create**.

 1. On the **Basics** tab of the **Create a virtual machine** blade, specify the following settings and click **Next: Disks >**:

-    -   Subscription: the name of the Azure subscription you are using for this lab
+    -   Subscription: the name of the Azure subscription you are using for this lab.

     -   Resource group: **s03-RG**

     -   Virtual machine name: **s03-adm-0**

-    -   Region: the name of the same Azure region which you used earlier in this exercise
+    -   Region: the name of the same Azure region which you used earlier in this exercise.

     -   Availability options: **No infrastructure redundancy required**